shtaif/Qyu/README.md

 const q = new Qyu({concurrency: 2});
 q(job1); q(job2); q(job3);
 // Pausing; job3 will be held in queue until q.resume() is engaged.
-// job1 and job2 are already running regardless, because setting the concurrency to "2" allowed them to be called right away without queueing await q.pause();
+// job1 and job2 are already running regardless - since we've set the concurrency to `2` they were allowed to be immediately away without having to be queued await q.pause();
 q(job4); // job4 will also be added to the queue, not to be called until resuming...
 ```